open-education-hub/web-security/privilege-escalation/index.md

 1. **Application Privilege Escalation** is when the attacker uses the application accounts to gain further access to application functionality.
 2. **System Privilege Escalation** is when the attacker has already gained access to the underlying system where the web application runs and wishes to elevate his privileges to the administrator's account of the server.

-We have already given a few examples of application privilege escalations in thre previous section, so now we will focus on system privilege escalation.
+We have already given a few examples of application privilege escalations in the previous section, so now we will focus on system privilege escalation.

 ## System Privilege Escalation

 Security best practices suggest a very useful principle, called the **Principle of Least Privilege**, in which a user is given the minimum levels of access – or permissions – needed to perform his/her job functions.

 Following this principle, web servers should always be run by an unprivileged user – say `www-data` on a Linux system.
 The reciprocate of this is to **never** run a web server as `root`.
 This is _very important_, as it adds an extra security layer in case the web application is compromised.
 If that happens, the attacker will have the same privileges on the system as the user running the application.

 Let's say that an attacker managed to find an **RCE vulnerability** (Remote Code Execution) on the web application.
 If the application is run by `root`, the attacker will be able to perform any command on the system with the same privileges as `root`.
 If, however, the application is run as `www-data`, the attacker will only have access to a small part of the system and will have to find another vulnerability to elevate his privileges.

 # Privilege Escalation Vectors